 The Ph.D. in Mathematics and Science Education emphasizes the generation, application, and translation of research that will enhance the field of education in the context of mathematics and science.
-Students choose an individualized path of study that targets math and/or science education, guided by faculty mentors.
+You will choose an individualized path of study that targets math and/or science education, guided by faculty mentors.
 Courses in math/science education, research, and a selected cognate area frame the core student experience, but numerous opportunities for individualized learning experiences exist up to and including the dissertation stage.
 The program is accessible at the following four sites of the WSU system - Pullman, Spokane, Tri-Cities, and Vancouver.
 All courses, advising, and weekly seminar occur over a state-wide teleconferencing system that supports a broad learning community.
 The degree prepares doctoral students for successful application to positions at research universities in the areas of mathematics, science, and STEM education.
-Graduates will also be well-suited for the growing number of positions in STEM education centers across the country (see Appendix C for a sample job announcement), or as STEM education professionals in K-16, community, museum, or other professional contexts.
+Graduates will also be well-suited for the growing number of positions in STEM education centers across the country, or as STEM education professionals in K-16, community, museum, or other professional contexts.